 That's it.
 Why not bake one today and surprise your family?

-Did you know that recipes for banana cakes and breads were largely unknown in home kitchens until the end of the 19th century?
+Did you know that recipes for banana cakes and banana breads were largely unknown in home kitchens until the end of the 19th century?

 By the 1920s, though, banana cakes had become common, and they became especially popular in the 1930s when enterprising grocers often provided their customers with free recipes in an attempt to sell the overripe bananas.

 Sometimes stores could hardly keep up with the demand as the popularity of the tropical fruit increased.

-The catchy Chiquita® Banana jingle was created in the 1940s to introduce bananas to movie goers and to educate people on how to cook with them.
+The Chiquita® Banana jingle with its catchy tune was created in the 1940s to introduce bananas to movie goers and to educate people on how to cook with them.